 The Indigo Trust is a UK based grant making foundation that funds technology-driven projects to bring about social change, largely in African countries.
-The Trust focuses mainly on innovation, transparency and citizen empowerment.
+The Trust focuses mainly on innovation, transparency, accountability and citizen empowerment.

 We believe the best solutions to Africa’s challenges will be devised by Africans.
 Therefore, we also support technology innovation hubs across the continent, with the aim of having a catalytic effect on the number and quality of projects being developed in-country.